-How can I make and keep more money?
+How can I make more money in my business?

 The second of The 7 Big Questions of Small Business, on the lips of most small business owners is: How can I make more profit and generate more cash flow?
 Personally I believe the question about making money is even more important than the growth question, because I have seen many business go bankrupt, even though they were growing.
 Business Growth only makes sense if you end up with more money in your bank account as a result.

-So these are the most important rules about making and keeping money in your business (click on the links for more about each role below):
+So these are the most important rules about making and keeping money in your business (click on the links for more about each rule below):

 - Profit is not the Purpose of business, but without profit there is no business